xiancode/TongJiSpider/README.md

 This project contains one spider called TongJiSpider

-Startsites
+Start url
 ==========

-This project start url from Spider/Site.txt file.You can modify that.
+This project start url from Spider/Site.txt file You can modify that